The Benefits of Unpaid Internships: Give Up Cash for Big Rewards Later

 Here are a few of the many benefits of unpaid internships:

-1. You’ll Gain Great Experience
+1. You’ll Gain Practical, Resume-Building Experience

 This is perhaps the greatest advantage internships offer, whether paid or unpaid.
-The job market is tough, and it’s become increasingly difficult to score yourself a great gig with no experience — even the positions that classify themselves as “entry level” prefer if you have one to three years of experience under your belt.
+The job market is tough, and it’s becoming increasingly difficult to score yourself a great gig with no experience — even the positions that classify themselves as “entry level” prefer if you have one to three years of experience under your belt.
 This means that you’ll find yourself in that infamous Catch-22 of job searches: You need experience to get a job, but you need a job to get experience.

 This is where internships come into play.
 They’re an awesome way to dip your toes in, pick up some new skills, and gain some actual, relevant experience without needing to convince an employer to take a chance and invest a large sum of money in you.